ELEKTRONN/elektronn3/README.md

 To update your installation, just `git pull` in your clone directory.

+If you are not familiar with virtualenv and conda or are not sure about some of the required steps, you can find a more detailed setup guide [here](https://github.com/ELEKTRONN/elektronn3/blob/master/setup.md)

 # Training

 For a quick test run, first ensure that the neuro_data_cdhw data set is